dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/control-authoring-overview.md

 [!code-csharp[SharedResources#3](~/samples/snippets/csharp/VS_Snippets_Wpf/SharedResources/CS/SharedDictionaryManager.cs#3)]

 The following example merges the shared resource with the resources of a custom control in the control's constructor before it calls `InitializeComponent`.
 Because the `SharedDictionaryManager.SharedDictionary` is a static property, the <xref:System.Windows.ResourceDictionary> is created only once.
-Because the resource dictionary was merged before `InitializeComponent` was called, the resources are available to the control in its [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] file.
+Because the resource dictionary was merged before `InitializeComponent` was called, the resources are available to the control in its XAML file.

 [!code-csharp[SharedResources#4](~/samples/snippets/csharp/VS_Snippets_Wpf/SharedResources/CS/ShapeResizer.xaml.cs#4)]